 The Numbers Game

 But before we get down to the wild and wonderful world of Dell naming conventions, let's talk about series numbers.
 While Dell has several brands under its belt, some — like the Inspiron and Latitude — are also broken down by series numbers such as 3000, 5000 and 7000.
 Systems in the 3000 series are typically entry-level devices with lower-end components and a price tag to match, while 5000-series laptops cover mid-tier configurations.
 Consumers who are in search of a high-end system will want to check out notebooks with 7000-series stamps, since they typically offer premium build materials as well as top-of-the line specs.

 XPS: Best Overall (If Budget Allows)

 The crème de la crème of Dell's consumer laptops, the XPS line is all about high-end looks, with specs and pricing to match.
 Targeting power users and creative professionals alike, the XPS is Dell's answer to Apple's MacBook Pro, offering high-resolution displays and speedy performance — capabilities that are perfect for video or photo editing (check out our tips for getting the most usage and value out of your XPS 13).
 The following are the best Dell XPS laptops:

 - XPS 15 (Buy): The $999 XPS 15 is a high-end 15-inch laptop that offers 10 hours of battery life, strong performance, solid build and good looks.
 It delivers serious productivity as well the graphic oomph that serious artists need.

 Inspiron: Good for Mainstream Consumers on a Budget

 Inspirons are the wide-ranging brand for Dell's general-purpose consumer laptops, and they come in a variety of sizes, designs and price ranges.
 These laptops are definitely not made for business, nor do they have the premium features of the pricier XPS line.
 Here are some of the best Inspirons:

-- Inspiron 17 7000 2-in-1 (Buy): One of the largest 2-in-1s on the market, this bend-back behemoth is ideal for home users who like to do media consumption.
+- Inspiron 17 7000 2-in-1 (Buy): One of the largest 2-in-1s on the market, this bend-back behemoth is great for home users who want a huge screen for movie viewing.
+Considering its size, the